kahramankostas/IoTDevIDv2/README.md

 ## 02 Feature Selection

 #### Section IV.A in the article
-This chapter contains three  files.
+There are three files relevant to this section.

 * **[02.1 Feature importance voting and pre-assessment of features: ](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0002%20Feature%20Selection/02.1%20Feature%20importance%20voting%20and%20pre-assessment%20of%20features.ipynb)**
-This step contains the  file.
 This file calculates the importance scores for each feature using six feature score calculation methods.
-It then votes features using these scores.
-It lists the features scores and the votes they have received and shows them on the graph.
+It then votes for features using these scores.
+It lists the feature scores and the votes they have received and shows them on a plot.
 The six feature importance score calculation methods used are as follows.

     * Information Value using Weight of evidence.
     * Variable Importance using Random Forest.